-When it comes to health data backup and recovery, healthcare organizations have a huge task on their hands.
+When it comes to health data backup and a disaster recovery plan, healthcare organizations have a huge task on their hands.

 First, they must make potentially life-saving patient information easily accessible for those that need it, while at the same time safeguarding that healthcare data and protected health information against loss, theft and corruption – and all while maintaining compliance with the Health Insurance Portability and Accountability Act (HIPAA).

-There are essentially three types of storage, backup and recovery design concepts healthcare organizations can utilize to solve this problem – onsite, offsite, or hybrid.
+There are essentially three types of storage, backup and recovery design concepts healthcare organizations can utilize to solve this problem – onsite, offsite data storage, or hybrid.